Thomas A. Lemmer

 - Litigated CAS 415 issue involving the proper measurement of employee stock ownership plan (ESOP) costs.
 See Ball Corp., ASBCA No. 49118, 00-1 BCA ¶ 30,864.

-- Counseled and litigated on behalf of a large service provider who has performed significant contracts in Middle East war zones, including subcontract formation and pricing, cost allowability under the prime contract and contract interpretation issues and actions before the United States Court of Federal Claims and international arbitration forums.
+- Counseled and litigated on behalf of a large service provider who has performed significant contracts in Middle East war zones, including subcontract formation and pricing, cost allowability under the prime contract and contract interpretation issues and actions before the U.S. Court of Federal Claims and international arbitration forums.

-- Represented a contractor performing a post‑Katrina contract against fraud allegations.
+- Represented a contractor performing a post‑Katrina contract for FEMA in an FCA qui tam action.

 - J.D., T.C.
 Williams School of Law, University of Richmond, 1977